3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 EOF
 ```

-## Amount of RAM needed and calculation
+## Calculation of RAM

 `MergeTree` engine is indeed an interesting implementation.
-Is not an LSM as it
+It is not an LSM as it
-does not process in _memtables_.
-It already process the data in batches and write
+does not process in _memtables_ nor neither _log_.
+It process the data in batches and write
-directly to the file system.
-This consumes a significant amount of RAM at the cost
+directly to the file system, consuming a significant amount of RAM at the cost
-of saving disk operations by background workers that do the merges.
+of saving disk operations (and occasionally CPU cycles) by background workers that do the merges.

 A common error when you run out of memory due to this merge processes eating RAM is: